mvolkmann/blog/src/prolog.md

 % This is a query that asks for something that is fast.
 % It returns "comet".
-% To stop searching for things that are fast, press the return key.
-% To check for something else that is fast,
-% enter a semicolon and press the return key.
 ?: fast(X).
 ```

+To stop searching for things that are fast, press the return key.

+To search for something else that is fast,
+enter a semicolon and press the return key.
+After the last match is found, the prompt for another query will appear.

 ## Special Characters